HDLUtils/hdlregression/doc/src/api.rst

 set_testcase_identifier_name()
 =======================================================================================================================

-Sets the name of the testcase generic used when defining several testcases inside a single testbench architecture.
-The default testcase generic is ``GC_TESTCASE``, but any name can be given.
+Sets the name of the test case generic used when defining several test cases inside a single testbench architecture.
+The default test case generic is ``GC_TESTCASE``, but any name can be given.

 .. note::
-  * The sequencer built-in testcase if-structure will need to match this generic.
+  * The sequencer built-in test case if-structure will need to match this generic.
-  * HDLRegression extracts all the sequencer built-in testcases based on the combined usage of this generic and if-matched strings.
+  * HDLRegression extracts all the sequencer built-in test cases based on the combined usage of this generic and if-matched strings.

 .. code-block:: python